wilsonmar/oss-perf/swagger.md

   * ioDocs
   * JASONDoc

-<a id="WADL"></a>
-WSDL and WADL generated to describe SOAP are not viable for REST API because they do not include enough information.
+  * WSDL and WADL generated to describe SOAP are not viable for REST API because they do not include enough information.

 <a id="RAML"></a>
 RAML (at <a target="_blank" href="http://raml.org/"> RAML</a>)